 The law of free fall, expressed as time squared, was discovered by Galileo through the inclined plane experiments (Drake 1999, v.
 2), but he attempted to find an explanation of this relation, and the equivalent mean proportional relation, through a velocity-distance relation.
 His later and correct definition of natural acceleration as dependent on time is an insight gained through recognizing the physical significance of the mean proportional relation (Machamer and Hepburn 2004; for a different analysis of Galileo’s discovery of free fall see Renn et al. 2004.)
 Yet Galileo would not publish anything making time central to motion until 1638, in Discourses on the Two New Sciences (Galileo 1638/1954.)
 But let us return to the main matter.

 In 1609 Galileo begins his work with the telescope.
 Many interpreters have taken this to be an interlude irrelevant to his physics.
 The Starry Messenger, which describes his early telescopic discoveries, was published in 1610.
-There are many ways to describe Galileo's findings but for present purposes they are remarkable as his start at dismantling of the celestial/terrestrial distinction (Feyerabend 1975).
+There are many ways to describe Galileo’s findings but for present purposes they are remarkable as his start at dismantling of the celestial/terrestrial distinction (Feyerabend 1975).
 Perhaps the most unequivocal case of this is when he analogizes the mountains on the moon to mountains in Bohemia.
 The abandonment of the heaven/earth dichotomy implied that all matter is of the same kind, whether celestial or terrestrial.
 Further, if there is only one kind of matter there can be only one kind of natural motion, one kind of motion that this matter has by nature.
 So it has to be that one law of motion will hold for earth, fire and the heavens.
 This is a far stronger claim than he had made back in 1590.
 In addition, he described of his discovery of the four moons circling Jupiter, which he called politically the Medicean stars (after the ruling family in Florence, his patrons).
 In the Copernican system, the earth having a moon revolve around it was unique and so seemingly problematic.
-Jupiter's having planets made the earth-moon system non-unique and so again the earth became like the other planets.
-Some fascinating background and treatments of this period of Galileo's life and motivations have recently appeared (Biagoli 2006, and Reeves 2008).
+Jupiter’s having planets made the earth-moon system non-unique and so again the earth became like the other planets.
+Some fascinating background and treatments of this period of Galileo’s life and motivations have recently appeared (Biagoli 2006, Reeves 2008, and the essays in Hessler and De Simone 2013).

 A few years later in his Letters on the Sunspots (1612), Galileo enumerated more reasons for the breakdown of the celestial/terrestrial distinction.
 Basically the ideas here were that the sun has spots (maculae) and rotated in circular motion, and, most importantly Venus had phases just like the moon, which was the spatial key to physically locating Venus as being between the Sun and the earth, and as revolving around the Sun.
 In these letters he claimed that the new telescopic evidence supported the Copernican theory.
 Certainly the phases of Venus contradicted the Ptolemaic ordering of the planets.